-Comprehensive Final Exam May 6
+Comprehensive Final Exam April 28

 I will be using Blackboard to post messages, copies of assigned readings, study guides, practice questions, and dormwork assignments.
 I will not keep a separate email roster with your actual email address, but I will email you through Blackboard.
 Blackboard sends your messages to your official AU email address.
 You will not get my messages unless you either check your AU email account regularly or have your mail forwarded.
 Go to my.american.edu/technology and have your email forwarded from your official AU email address to whatever hotmail, gmail, or yahoo address you currently use.
-From my.american.edu/technology, you can download the latest version of Adobe Reader (8.1).
-This new version allows you to search pdf documents (except for some very old ones) for words or phrases using the Edit/Search option.
+Make sure you have the latest version of Adobe Reader, which allows you to search pdf documents (except for some very old ones) for words or phrases using the Edit/Search option.
 This may be useful in preparing for quizzes and papers.